trmaphi/superior-agents/README.md

 - Promote (or FUD) – Influence market sentiment to their advantage.
 - Assess their own performance – Measure profitability and adapt.
 - Self-improve daily – Learn from successes and failures, refining strategies over time.

+## GitBook Documentation

+For a comprehensive guide to the Superior Agent Framework, please visit our [GitBook Documentation](https://superioragents.gitbook.io/superior-agents-documents/).

 # Installation